 Season well with Wisdom

 “Pride leads to disgrace, but with humility comes wisdom.”
 Proverbs 11:2

 Make Humble Pie a regular part of your diet

 “O people, the Lord has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God” Micah:6–8

-Last of all, but not least important; Remember that it’s not you who is the Master Chef, it is The Lord; Have you ever baked something that, in the middle of your work suddenly jumped up from your kitchen work surface and announced that it would “take it from here, thank you very much?”
-Yet that’s what we do with The Lord.
-We are, every one of us, a work in progress.
+Remember that it’s not you who is the Master Chef, but the Lord; Have you ever baked something that, in the middle of your work suddenly jumped up from your kitchen work surface and announced that it would “take it from here?”
+Each one of us is a work in progress in God’s loving hands.
 And He will complete the work He began in us.
 He hasn’t finished with you yet – or me!

 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.”
 Phil 1:6

 4 thoughts on “Recipe for Heavenly Humble Pie 🥧”

 What a great analogy at the end with baking in the kitchen, Jill!
 Thank you for sharing your lovely post.
 I need to read over it again… lots of good verses to review and place on my heart.

 Thank you for your encouraging words Amber 💕